proudier/gogrepoc/README.md

   ``gogrepo.py login``

-* Fetch all game and bonus information from GOG for items that you own and save into a local manifest file.
+* Fetch all new and updated game and bonus information from GOG for items that you own and save into a local manifest file.
 Run this whenever you want to discover newly added games or game updates.

-  ``gogrepo.py update -os windows linux mac -lang en de fr``
+  ``gogrepo.py update``

 * Download the games and bonus files for the OS and languages you want for all items known from the saved manifest file.